Angel-Sharma/COSC4353/Assignment 1/Assignment_1_Answers.md

 - Input Form
 - Output / History

+#### Benjamin Mogeni

+My initial strategy would be to approach the problem from a user centered viewpoint and build from there.
+Break down the application into core components for the front end and backend and based upon the teams technical experience we divide tasks as neeeded.
+For the architecture I believe a React based frontend with Node.js backend and sql fdor the database.
+This will be open to evolution of course as the project develops and more precise tools are neeeded.
+I agree with Suryansh on the order of development as going from easiest to hardest will allow for the team to get used to the tech stack and learn as we build.
 ### 2. Discuss what development methodology you will use and why?
 (2 points)

 #### Suryansh Sharma